2018 Maine Black Bears football team

 The 2018 Maine Black Bears football team represented the University of Maine in the 2018 NCAA Division I FCS football season.
 They played their home games at Alfond Stadium.
 They were a member of the Colonial Athletic Association.
 They were led by third-year head coach Joe Harasymiak.
 They finished the season 10–4, 7–1 in CAA play to be crowned CAA champions.
 They received the CAA's automatic bid to the FCS Playoffs where, after a first round bye, they defeated Jacksonville State in the second round, and Weber State in the quarterfinals before losing in the semifinals to Eastern Washington.

-Previous season

-The Black Bears finished the 2017 season 4–6, 3–5 in CAA play to finish in a three-way tie for seventh place.

 Preseason

-CAA Poll
+CAA poll

 In the CAA preseason poll released on July 24, 2018, the Black Bears were predicted to finish in eighth place.

 Preseason All-CAA Team

 The Black Bears had three players selected to the preseason all-CAA team.